Hello, my name is Adam Stoner.

 I'm interested in design, sustainability and the environment, and the impact of technology on people and the planet.
 I'm discovering more about the things that help make life more simple, safe, and private.
 When I need to deepen my understanding of something, I tend to break it down to a single problem and design either a product or a digital tool to investigate that problem.
 In the past, I’ve made both a physical and digital clock with a single hand that takes 365 days to complete a revolution, a tool that destroys tweets on a rolling basis, and more.

 I've run social enterprise initiatives with these same values in mind, including a multi-award-winning cider co-operative.
 Profits went to support local projects including the University of Gloucestershire's Tone Radio – where I spent two years as Head of News and Head of Technical during university – and the All Golds rugby league team.
-As a member of 1% For The Planet, I continue to support organisations that do good by donating 1% of my income to charities including Greenpeace, ClientEarth, and more.
+In 2021, I pledged to donate 2% of my gross earnings to combatting climate change, doubling my commitment as a past member of 1% For The Planet.

 In 2016, I wore a binaural microphone for three days and livestreamed everything it heard live online in an event I called #THROUGHMYEARS.
 Since then, my sound design work has been featured in the Wilson Art Gallery and Museum in Cheltenham and the Museum of Gloucester and #THROUGHMYEARS has been featured in the Guardian, the Atlantic, Forbes and the Daily Mirror.